kazurayam/Checking_if_KS7.1.0_fixed_internationalization_problems/README.md

 1. The Basic Report result shows the name of a test case `画面確認` in UNICODE escape sequence as `\u753B\u9762\u78BA\u8A8D`.
 I want the name to be shown in raw Japanese, not escaped.
 ![BasicReportResult](docs/images/BasicReportPlugin_should_be_improved.png)
-2. The PDF exported by the Basic Report pluging seems to be unable to show any non-latin characters.
+2. The PDF exported by the Basic Report pluging seems to be unable to show any non Latin characters.
 See the attached [PDF example](docs/pdf/20191118_140318.pdf).
 I have a test object named `MS/FundData/h2_手数料情報`, but it is printed in the PDF as `MS/FundData/h2_`.
 I think that that PDF is not enabled to print Japanese characters because appropriate Font is not configured.